 "Equity Security" means an Equity Security as defined in the NZX Rules issued, or to be issued, by the Company, as the case may require.

+"Financial Product" has the meaning given to that term in the NZX Rules.

 "Interest Group" has the meaning set out in section 116 of the Act.

 "Interested", in relation to a Director, has the meaning set out in section 139 of the Act.

+"Main Board" means the main board financial product market operated by NZX.

 "Managing Director" means a person appointed as a managing director of the Company under clause 28.

 "month" means calendar month.

-"NZSX" means the main board equity security market operated by NZX.

-"NZX" means New Zealand Exchange Limited and includes its successors and assigns and as the context permits includes any duly authorised delegate of the NZX (including NZX Discipline).
+"NZX" means NZX Limited and includes its predecessors, successors and assigns and, as the context permits, includes any duly authorised delegate of the NZX (including the Tribunal).

-"NZX Discipline" has the meaning given to that term in the Listing Rules.

-"NZX Incorporation Rules" means those provisions of the NZX Rules specified in Appendix 6, as those provisions may be amended from time to time.
+"NZX Incorporation Rules" means those provisions of the NZX Rules specified in NZX Rule 2.20.1(a), as those provisions may be amended or modified from time to time.

-"NZX Rules" means the Listing Rules of NZX in force from time to time.
+"NZX Rules" means the listing rules of the Main Board in force from time to time.

 "Ordinary Resolution" means a resolution that is approved by a simple majority of the votes of those Shareholders entitled to vote and voting on the question.